pololu/pololu-led-strip-arduino/README.md

 ## Version history

+* 4.2.0 (2017-03-20): Added a constructor for rgb_color that takes the three color values and changed the examples to use it.
+Added `keywords.txt`, which is used by the Arduino IDE for syntax highlighting.
 * 4.1.1 (2017-01-16): Fixed library.properties "url" field.
 * 4.1.0 (2016-11-03): Changed the reset time from 50&nbsp;&mu;s to 80&nbsp;&mu;s to support the SK6812.
 * 4.0.0 (2016-08-22): Updated library to work with the Arduino Library Manager.